aecsocket/aeronet/crates/aeronet_webtransport/README.md

 ## Client

-Create a [`WebTransportClient`] using:
-- [`WebTransportClient::disconnected`] to create a disconnected client, which must be manually connected later
-- [`WebTransportClient::connect_new`] to create a client which is already establishing a connection to a server
+Create a disconnected [`WebTransportClient`] using [`WebTransportClient::new`], and use [`WebTransportClient::connect`] to start establishing a connection to a server, passing in your connection configuration (i.e. what URL to connect to, timeout duration, lanes).

 In Bevy, you can use `App::init_resource::<WebTransportClient>()` to automatically insert a disconnected client into your app.

-To start establishing a connection, use `connect` or `connect_new` and pass your connection configuration (i.e. what URL to connect to, timeout duration).

 ```rust
 use std::future::Future;